KHP-Informatics/illumina-array-protocols/README.md

 **`rs4413915 at chrX:80284854-80285354`**

 The BLAT mapping Looks ok - the top hit matches the annotations -  but, the fact is, that this is not a unique hit.
 BWA maps the full length of this sequence (CIGAR 50M) `>500` times.

-Note, Probe A and B sequences were taken from Illumina's data file.
-Really, this is one read/sequence (another oversight - or my mistake?).

 Getting counts of the chromosomes this probe hits.